PFAS and the Camas Water System

 When do you expect to issue a Clean Water report (Consumer Confidence report) for the year 2023?
 Also is there any new PFAS data to report?

-Basstalker asked 8 months ago
+Basstalker asked over 1 year ago

 Thank you for using Engage Camas and thank you for your questions.
 The CCR is due in July each year, and we usually try to make it available by June.
 Please note, we will post it to this site once it's complete.
 In terms of testing, the most recent test for 2024 were conducted in March.
 We're awaiting the results and will post as soon as we receive those.